jsmesonnier/jsmesonnier.github.io/_pages/events.md

 author_profile: true
 ---

 <p style='text-align: justify;'>Over the last decade, I have co-organized a number of academic events.
-Among them, two series are still ongoing: Sciences Po's Summer workshop in sustainable finance (end June) and the FirmOrgDyn reasearch conference, co-sponsored by Banque de France, Banca d'Italia, Sciences Po, EIEF and in association with the CEPR (early December).
+Among them, two series are still ongoing: the Sciences Po Summer workshop in sustainable finance (end June) and the FirmOrgDyn reasearch conference, co-sponsored by Banque de France, Banca d'Italia, Sciences Po, EIEF and in association with the CEPR (early December).
 Watch out for our call for papers!</p>

-# Sciences Po's Summer Workshop in Sustainable Finance (SPWSF)
+# Sciences Po Summer Workshop in Sustainable Finance (SPWSF)

 _Past editions:_